 b) that ITU-T and ITU-R recommendations are the result of the collective efforts of all those taking part in the standardization process within ITU, and are adopted by consensus by the members of the Union;

-c) that limitations on the access to telecommunication/ICT facilities, services and applications on which national telecommunication development depends and which are established on the basis of ITU-T and ITU-R recommendations constitute an obstacle to the harmonious development and compatibility of telecommunications worldwide;
+c) that limitations on the access to telecommunication/ICT facilities, services and applications on which national telecommunication development depends, constitute an obstacle to the harmonious development and compatibility of telecommunications worldwide;

-d) Resolution 15 (Rev. Hyderabad, 2010), on applied research and transfer of technology;

-e) Resolution 20 (Rev. Hyderabad, 2010), on non-discriminatory access to modern telecommunication/ICT facilities, services and related applications;
+d) Resolution 20 (Rev. Hyderabad, 2010), on non-discriminatory access to modern telecommunication/ICT facilities, services and related applications;

-f) the strategic plan for the Union set out in Resolution 71 (Rev. Busan, 2014) of this conference,
+e) the strategic plan for the Union set out in Resolution 71 (Rev. Busan, 2014) of this conference,

 recognizing